k3s-io/k3s/README.md

 What have you removed from upstream Kubernetes?
 ---
 This is a common point of confusion because it has changed over time.
 Early versions of K3s had much more removed than current version.
-Current versions of K3s removes two things:
+K3s currently removes two things:
 1. In-tree storage drivers
 2. In-tree cloud provider